-Bilateral relations between the United States and Croatia are very strong.
+Bilateral relations between the United States and Croatia are strong.
 The United States established diplomatic relations with Croatia in 1992 following its independence from Yugoslavia.
-Following Croatia's independence, U.S. engagement aimed to support Croatia's development as a democratic, secure, and market-oriented society and as a strong partner in Euro-Atlantic institutions, and the United States welcomed Croatia's desire to play a positive and stabilizing role in the region.
+Following Croatia’s independence, U.S. engagement supported Croatia’s development as a democratic, secure, and market-oriented society and as a strong partner in Euro-Atlantic institutions, and the United States welcomed Croatia’s positive and stabilizing role in the region.
 U.S. assistance has been important in enabling Croatia to become a leading partner in Southeast Europe and a model for its neighbors.
 Croatia’s commitment to democracy and reform led to its accession to the European Union (EU) on July 1, 2013.

 U.S. Assistance to Croatia

 Croatia actively supports its international commitments to prevent the proliferation of weapons of mass destruction.
 The United States will continue its work to strengthen Croatia’s strategic trade control system, border controls, and law enforcement mechanisms.
 The U.S. Department of Defense has a robust military-to-military relationship with Croatia.
 The U.S. provides military assistance to Croatia in the form of training, equipment, equipment loans, and education in U.S. military schools.
 Croatia also has a state partnership with the Minnesota National Guard.

 Bilateral Economic Relations